 Sponsors have the unique opportunity to share the stage and make an indelible impression on the Latino community in and out of the theatre through cross-promotional opportunities, packaging of the Awards as an educational tool distributed by HHF and through HHF’s year-round programs.
 The Awards serve as the launch of HHF’s year-round mission to inspire, identify, prepare and position Latino leaders in the classroom, community and workforce to meet America’s priorities.

 The Awards are covered by the national and international media and have traditionally been broadcasted on network television and Armed Forces Network.
-The 2016 Awards will air on PBS.
 Stay tuned for the air date.